Skip to main content

 Lakes Allatoona & Lanier Restrictions:

 No hunting allowed within 600 feet of a dock, house, structure, bridge, road, boat ramp, marina or open recreation area.
-Contact the local Game Management Region Office for open dates, closed recreation areas open for hunting and other special rules for waterfowl hunting on Lakes Allatoona & Lanier, or visit https://georgiawildlife.com/migratory-bird-info.
+Contact the local Game Management Region Office for open dates, closed recreation areas open for hunting and other special rules for waterfowl hunting on Lakes Allatoona & Lanier, or visit georgiawildlife.com/migratory-bird-info.

 Georgia Power Lakes (in North Georgia):